-Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office 12.
-Social and Economic Development: Education Opportunities Educational and training opportunities should be readily available in each community - to permit community residents to improve their job skills, adapt to technological advances, or to pursue entrepreneurial ambitions. ≠ 4 \$ Recommen ded Deletion Recommende d Deletion 13.
-Social and Economic Development: Housing Choice A range of housing size, cost, and density should be provided in each community to make it possible for all who work in the community to also live in the community (thereby reducing commuting distances), to promote a mixture of income and age groups in each community, and to provide a range of housing choice to meet market needs. • 14.
-Governmental Relations: Regional Solutions Regional solutions to needs shared by more than one local jurisdiction are preferable to separate local approaches, particularly where this will result in greater efficiency and less cost to the taxpayer. • > 1 • 15.
-Governmental Relations: Regional Cooperation Regional cooperation should be encouraged in setting priorities, identifying shared needs, and finding collaborative solutions, particularly where it is critical to the success of a venture, such as protection of shared natural resources or development of a transportation network. ♦ •
+Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office

+11. Social and Economic Development:

+Employment Options A range of job types 4

+should be provided in each community to 4 4 4 4 •

+meet the diverse needs of the local workforce. • • • •

+12. Social and Economic Development:

+Education Opportunities Educational and

+training opportunities should be readily

+available in each community - to permit

+community residents to improve their job

+skills, adapt to technological advances, or to 4 4 4 4 4

+pursue entrepreneurial ambitions. • • • • •

+13. Social and Economic Development:

+Housing Choice A range of housing size, '

+cost, and density should be provided in each

+community to make it possible for all who

+work in the community to also live in the

+community (thereby reducing commuting

+distances), to promote a mixture of income

+and age groups in each community, and to

+provide a range of housing choice to meet

+market needs. · · V •

+14. Governmental Relations: Regional

+Solutions Regional solutions to needs shared

+by more than one local jurisdiction are

+preferable to separate local approaches,

+particularly where this will result in greater

+efficiency and less cost to the taxpayer.
+Y